-Various new activities and games that become available with the ability to walk, run, and talk may well replace a pacifier for a baby.
+Various new activities and games that become available and the ability to walk, run, and talk may well replace a pacifier for a baby.

-Parents need to be patient in this difficult but important journey.
+Parents need to be patient in this challenging but essential journey.

 Buyer’s Guide: How to Choose the right pacifier?

-When deciding in giving your little one a pacifier, few things should be taken into considerations, which are:
+When deciding in giving your baby a pacifier, you should consider few things, which are:

 The Baby Age:

-- from 0 to 3 months: can be used from birth.
-The size of the nipple (the rubber or silicone part that the baby puts in the mouth) is adjusted to the palate of toddlers up to 3 months
+- From 0 to 3 months: can be used from birth.
+The nipple’s size (the rubber or silicone part that the baby puts in the mouth) is adjustable to the palate of toddlers up to 3 months;

-- from 3 to 6 months: the nipple is quite large compared to the first category, but still respects the palate of your little one
+- From 3 to 6 months: the nipple is quite large compared to the first category but still respects the palate of your baby;

 The age required is always indicated on the packaging.

-The pacifier, or more precisely it’s nipple, is available in two distinct materials: the silicone nipple and the rubber one.
+The pacifier, or its nipple, is available in two distinct materials: the silicone nipple and the rubber one.